Regaler/minukma_pub/README.md

 # [Minuk's Personal Website](https://www.minukma.com/)

 This is a Flask-powered personal website hosted on an Amazon EC2 instance.
 It uses SQLite3 as a database to store data, including blog posts and replies from users.
-It was primarily designed to serve as a platform to showcase my research work and connect with my peers and the general audience.

 ## I'm new to this repo
 ```